connectedbydata/connectedbydata.org/_events/2024-09-11-how-should-government-use-ai.md

   * Jess McEvoy, Principal Consultant at Scott Logic
   * Jeni Tennison, Founder and Executive Director of Connected by Data

-The event will be chaired by Gavin Freeguard, Associate at the Institute for Government.
+The event was chaired by Gavin Freeguard, Associate at the Institute for Government.

+The recording of this event is available [here](https://www.instituteforgovernment.org.uk/event/how-should-government-use-ai).